Updated 25 October 2021.

 I know this seems like a lot.
 Honestly, if you’re only having one meal for each holiday, I really don’t think it’s THAT big of a deal.
 But if you’re a social butterfly or have a TON of family…definitely get moving on some of these tactics.

 You don’t have to do all these.
 But I encourage you to pick 2 to employ when feasting on a holiday meal.
-Especially if you’re going to multiple Thanksgiving or Christmas meals.
+Especially if you’re going to multiple holiday gatherings.

 And one last parting gift…keep the liquid calorie to a minimum.
-If you’re going to have beer or wine.
-Have one after dinner.
+If you’re going to have beer or wine, have one after dinner.
 Stick to water the rest of the time.
-Your cells will thank you J
+Your cells will thank you 🥸

 In the comments below, let me know which tactics you’re going to employ this holiday season!